-- overseeing the quality and integrity of our financial statements and other financial information we provide to any governmental body or the public; - overseeing our compliance with legal and regulatory requirements; - overseeing the independent registered public accounting firm's qualifications, independence and performance;

-- overseeing our systems of internal controls regarding finance, accounting and legal compliance that our management and our Board have established: - facilitating an open avenue of communication among the registered independent accountants, financial and senior management, and our Board, with the registered independent accountants being accountable to the Audit Committee; and - performing such other duties as directed by our Board.
+- overseeing the quality and integrity of our financial statements and other financial information we provide to any governmental body or the public; - overseeing our compliance with legal and regulatory requirements; - overseeing the independent registered public accounting firm's qualifications, independence and performance; - overseeing our systems of internal controls regarding finance, accounting and legal compliance that our management and our Board have established; - facilitating an open avenue of communication among the registered independent accountants, financial and senior management, and our Board, with the registered independent accountants being accountable to the Audit Committee; and - performing such other duties as directed by our Board.

 In connection with these purposes, the Audit Committee annually selects, engages and evaluates the performance and ongoing qualifications of, and determines the compensation for, our independent registered public accounting firm, reviews our annual and quarterly financial statements and confirms the independence of our independent registered public accounting firm.
 The Audit Committee also meets with our management and independent registered public accounting firm regarding the adequacy of our financial controls and our compliance with legal, tax and regulatory matters and significant internal policies.
 While the Audit Committee has the responsibilities and powers set forth in its charter, it is not the duty of the Audit Committee to plan or conduct audits, to determine that our financial statements are complete and accurate or to determine that such statements are in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and other applicable rules and regulations.
-Our management is responsible for the preparation of our financial statements in accordance with U.S. GAAP and our internal controls.
-Our independent registered public accounting firm is responsible for the audit work on our financial statements.
+Our management is responsible for the preparation of our financial statements.
 It is also not the duty of the Audit Committee to conduct investigations or to assure compliance with laws and regulations and our policies and procedures.
 Our management is responsible for compliance with laws and regulations and compliance with our policies and procedures.

 During fiscal 2020, the Audit Committee held four meetings.
 The Audit Committee currently consists of Messrs.
 Glanville (Chairman), Albers, Hilarides and Rowland.
 Our Board has determined that all members of the Audit Committee are independent as that term is defined in the NASDAQ Listing Standards and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Our Board also has determined that each member of the Audit Committee is financially literate and that Mr. Glanville has the necessary accounting and financial expertise to serve as chairman.
 Further, our Board has determined that each of Messrs.
 Glanville, Albers, Hilarides and Rowland is an "audit committee financial expert" following a determination that each of them met the criteria for such designation under the Securities and Exchange Commission's rules and regulations.
-For information regarding the business experience of each of the members of the Audit Committee, see "Proposal 1-Election of Directors-Information About Director Nominees."
+For information regarding the business experience of each of the members of the Audit Committee, see "Proposal 1-Election of Directors- Information About Director Nominees."
 The report of the Audit Committee appears under the heading "Audit Committee Report" below.